blankoworld/hugo_theme_adam_eve/README.md

 # Adam & Eve

-I migrated my [Dokuwiki](https://www.dokuwiki.org/) to [Hugo](http://gohugo.io/) and created a new theme reconcile both: Adam & Eve was born.
+I migrated my wiki from [Dokuwiki](https://www.dokuwiki.org/) to [Hugo](http://gohugo.io/) and created a new theme to reconcile both: Adam & Eve was born.

 This theme is special: **it comes with its more simple formal dress**.